 Ben didn’t want to talk about it really, and that was his way of dealing with it all, which I completely understand too.
 It did us all good to get back to some normality, I suppose.
 In some respects I think he had the worst deal, he had already lost his unborn child and had faced the reality of losing his wife too.
-I can’t imagine how scared he must have been, I was in the thick of it and can’t remember much but Ben had witnessed it all, ALONE.
-I will never forget that solid unwavering support from the man who became the rock we all now cling to.
+I can’t imagine how scared he must have been, I was in the thick of it and can’t remember much but Ben had witnessed it all.

 He bought me a simple gift, and that said more than any upsetting conversations between us ever could.
 We had a cute, crazy toddler to love and look after so we muddled on together, both hurting in different ways.

-There were also physical after affects for me, I was given iron tablets and had to inject myself into my tummy for a month afterwards.
+There were also physical after affects for me, I was given iron tablets and had to inject myself into my tummy for 3 months afterwards.
 Writing this now, 3 years on I still don’t know what those injections were for.
 Which only goes to show that the whole thing left me a bit dazed and confused like I was there but at 50% opacity.

 My bloods have never been right since, I often have to take iron now and I have low blood pressure which then significantly drops in pregnancy.